Understanding the fixed fees on your Georgia natural gas bill helps you budget better and manage your home’s energy efficiency.

 For more tips on making these improvements, check out our guide on how to save on heating costs.

-While the Atlanta Gas Light pass-through charge is a fixed reality of living in the Atlanta area, understanding what it pays for helps remove the shock from your monthly statement.
-This fee ensures that the pipeline network remains safe, reliable, and capable of heating your home during the coldest snaps of winter.
-By focusing on the factors you can control, like your home’s insulation and your daily usage habits, you can manage your overall energy costs and contribute to a more sustainable future for your household.
+While the Atlanta Gas Light pass-through charge is a mandatory reality of living in the region, understanding the mechanics behind it removes the shock from your monthly statement.
+This infrastructure fee ensures that the pipeline network remains safe, reliable, and entirely capable of heating your home during the coldest snaps of winter.
+Most importantly, while the AGL pass-through charge cannot be shopped around, the per-therm rate from your natural gas marketer absolutely can.

 Frequently Asked Questions About Atlanta Gas Light Charges